 If it hasn’t happened already, expect a call soon from your teen about a deposit for next year’s housing.

 Picking a roommate A roommate doesn’t have to be a best friend, but can be.
-Your son and his roommate(s) may choose to stick together next year, even though they don’t spend a lot of time together outside of the room.
+Your teen and their roommate(s) may choose to stick together next year, even though they don’t spend a lot of time together outside of the room.
 They’ve found a way to make the arrangement work, so be supportive, especially if you haven’t heard too many serious complaints about the current roommate(s).
 The decision is probably a good one.

 A new roommate, or set of roommates, means your teen could be living with people you’ve never met.
 My kids chose new roommates because they had different housing interests from their freshman roommates.
 We’d heard the names of the new kids pretty regularly, so we were comfortable with their choices.